Intersight AI Bridge published

 Step 3: Requirements Installation & Setup

-1. Clone this repository, navigate into the project directory and make shell scripts executable:
+1. Connect to the server OS, clone this repository, navigate into the project directory and make shell scripts executable:

 git clone https://github.com/mabuelgh/intersight-ai-bridge